 Guanajuato Film Festival

 The Guanajuato Film Festival (previously known as Expresion en Corto) is the biggest film festival in Mexico and one of the most important in Latin America.
 In addition to the promotion and dissemination of cinema in Mexico and elsewhere, the goal of the festival is to strengthen the film industry through mechanisms that facilitate production.
-In 2013, the festival is celebrating its 16th edition.
-The guest country this year is Colombia.
+In 2014, the festival is celebrating its 17th edition.

 This traditional festival, sometimes called the Lunes del Cerro (Mondays on the Hill), takes place on the last two Mondays of July, and brings people from all over the world to watch the traditional dances of the different regions of Oaxaca State.
 There are many other activities taking place during the two weeks surrounding this festival, including a mezcal fair.